caelum-n/cs330-javascript/2_dataTypes.md

 if (a == b) // expression two
 ```

-Logical operators allow you to evaluate both in one step and make decisions based on which one(s) is/are true:[^9]
+Logical operators allow you to evaluate both in one step and make decisions based on which one(s) is/are true:

 ```
 if (x==y && a==b) // if both expressions are true